Southland Christian Church (Lexington, Kentucky): Beliefs

 As a Restoration Movement church, Southland's beliefs are similar to other churches' in the movement, although local congregations are independent and may vary slightly from each other.
 Southland members include a large number of people with roots in denominations outside the Restoration Movement, including a significant number from Baptist and Wesleyan/Methodist traditions among others.
-As such, the church also has strong influences from, and often even identifies itself with, Protestantism.
+As such, the church also has strong influences from, and often identifies itself with, Protestantism.

 Southland's mission statement is that they are courageous followers of Jesus who love God and love people in their communities, in their city, and in the world.
 Southland is a church of people who believe the best way to live life is with Jesus, in community, and on mission.

-The church furthermore believes that marriage is a "a life-long relationship between a man and a woman."
+The church believes that marriage is a "a life-long relationship between a man and a woman."